March Madness 2019 schedule and livestream links | NCAA.com

-Here's the complete March Madness schedule for 2019, including live stream links and television info for every game on the way to the Final Four and NCAA championship game in Minneapolis.
+This is the March Madness schedule for 2019, including live stream links and television info for the Final Four and NCAA championship game in Minneapolis.

-The Sweet 16 begins today at 7:09 p.m.
-Eastern with Florida State vs. Gonzaga.
-That's followed by Purdue vs. Tennessee at 7:29 p.m., Texas Tech vs. Michigan at 9:39 p.m. and Oregon vs. Virginia at 9:57 p.m.
-Here are links to the live streams for those games, TV networks and the complete schedule for the rest of the NCAA tournament.
+Here are links to the live streams every final Final Four game, including TV networks.

 SCORES AND SCHEDULE: Today's live college basketball scoreboard